astriaorg/docs/docs/local-rollup/dev-cluster-local-rollup.md

 # Overview

-This guide will walk you through deploying a rollup full node on a local Kubernetes cluster which uses the Astria shared sequencer network.
+This guide will walk you through deploying a rollup full node on a local Kubernetes cluster which uses the Astria sequencing layer network.

 :::tip
 If you would like to deploy a rollup on a remote Kubernetes cluster,